daniemen2388/google-search-console-mcp/README.md

     *   The first time a tool requiring authentication is run (either manually or via Claude), it will trigger the Google OAuth flow.
     *   Your web browser should open, asking you to log in to the Google Account that has access to your Search Console properties.
     *   Grant the requested permissions to the application you configured ("Claude GSC Tool").
     *   After successful authorization, a `token.json` file will be created in your project directory.
-This stores your access token. **Do not commit `token.json` if you are going to fork this repo and push it again**.
+This stores your access token. **Do not commit `token.json` if you are going to fork this repo and push/pull it again**.

 ## Running the Server (Development/Testing)

 While the primary use is via Claude Desktop integration, you can test the server directly using `stdio` transport:
+The server will start and wait for JSON-RPC messages on standard input/output.
+You can press `Ctrl+C` to stop it.
+Logs will be printed to standard error.

+## Claude Desktop Integration

+To make the tools available in the Claude Desktop app:

+1.  **Locate Configuration File:** Find the Claude Desktop configuration file.
+On macOS, it's typically at:
+    `~/Library/Application Support/Claude/claude_desktop_config.json`

+2.  **Edit Configuration:** Open the file in a text editor.
+Add or modify the `mcpServers` section to include an entry for this tool.
+Use the **absolute path** to the `python3` executable within your virtual environment.

+    ```json
+    {
+      "mcpServers": {
+        "filesystem": {
+          "command": "npx",
+          "args": [
+            "-y",
+            "@modelcontextprotocol/server-filesystem",
+            "/Users/username/Desktop",
+            "/Users/username/Downloads"
+          ]
+        },
+        "google-search-console": {
+          "command": "/Users/username/Documents/search-console-mcp/fresh_env/bin/python3",
+          "args": [
+            "-m",
+            "main"
+          ],
+          "cwd": "/Users/username/Cursor/search-console-mcp"
+        }
+      }
+    }
+    ```
+    *   **Important:** Replace `/Users/username/Documents/search-console-mcp` with the actual absolute path to your project directory on your system in both the `command` and `cwd` fields.
+    *   If you already have other servers in `mcpServers`, just add the `"google-search-console": { ... }` block alongside them.

+3.  **Restart Claude Desktop:** Close and reopen the Claude Desktop application for the changes to take effect.

+## Usage in Claude

+Once set up and integrated, you can ask Claude to use the tools.
+Examples:

+*   "List my sites in Google Search Console."
+*   "Get the search performance for example.com for the last 7 days, broken down by query."
+*   "Inspect the URL https://example.com/my-page on site example.com."
+*   "Are there any mobile usability issues for example.com?"
+*   "Submit https://example.com/new-article for indexing on site example.com."

+Claude should identify the appropriate tool and execute it via the MCP server.
+Remember to grant permissions during the initial authentication flow if prompted.

+You can contribute or suggest improvements anytime!